-- Scholars are prayed for regularly in the Prayers of the People at the Cathedral of St. Philip.
+- Scholars are prayed for regularly in the Prayers of the People at the Cathedral.

 - Criteria: Qualified applicants are encouraged to apply based on the following criteria:

-- Financial need: Combined annual gross income of the applicant or the applicant’s parents should not exceed $75,000
+- Financial need: Combined annual gross income of applicant or the applicant’s parents less than $75,000

-- Academic performance: Examples include grade point average and rigor of courses taken
+- Academic performance: Include grade point average and rigor of courses

-- Extracurricular activities: Examples include school, church, community activities and after school / summer employment
+- Extracurricular activities: school, church, community activities and after-school/summer employment

-- Application: Applicants must submit their full application no later than May 30, 2021 at 5pm to be considered for a 2021 scholarship.
-Please note, the following attachments are required to complete the application:
+- Application: Please note, the following attachments are required to complete the application: